 As one of France’s biggest cities, Lille is not lacking in accommodation options.
 However, to be in the thick of things, pick a central location near the old town.

-I chose this 3-star hotel for its central location close to Lille Flandres station.
+I chose this 3-star hotel on my first visit to Lille for its central location close to Lille Flandres station.
+It’s perfect if you want a comfortable stay in a good location at an affordable price

 >>> CLICK HERE TO CHECK AVAILABILITY & BOOK

-Here are some other hotels that I have found that may suit other budgets:
+Here are some other hotels that I have found that may suit different budgets:

 Splurge – Grand Hotel Bellevue – Grand Place